polius/meteornext-docs/docs/guides/deployments.md

 This example shows how to retrieve the AUTO_INCREMENT id of the last row that has been inserted or updated in a table.

-The following blueprint will use the following table schema for testing purposes.
+We will be using the following table schema for testing purposes.

 ```sql
 CREATE TABLE table1 (